JakubKubista/js-data-structures-and-algorithms/README.md

-# js-data-structures-and-algorithms
+# JavaScript: Data Structures and Algorithms

-JavaScript: Data Structures and Algorithms
+This repo is created, because most of codes about this problem are outdated (without ES5/ES6] or too difficult to read.